So far we have finished two projects! Check it out below, or read more about them on our blog.

 The first two photos show two different test fixtures to test various materials under pressure.
 The last two photos show our team in the research and design phase.

 Prototyping, manufacturing, and iteration

-With a detailed design created from what we learned in the first year, we have been able to start testing in the fall of 2017.
-Then later in early 2018, we were able to put together the larger mechanisms that will be a part of the airlock.
-Our three sub-teams, electrical, structural, and mechanical, have been working together to ensure the airlock functions smoothly.
-During this past year, we have found various suppliers and sponsors to help allow us to build the airlock.
-Our team has been working hard to assemble the airlock in a mock capsule, reassemble it like we would on Mars, and troubleshoot any problems that arise.
+With a detailed design created from what we learned in the first year, we were able to start testing in the fall of 2017.
+Then later in early 2018, we were able to put together the larger mechanisms that would be a part of the airlock.
+Our three sub-teams, electrical, structural, and mechanical, worked together to ensure the airlock functioned smoothly.
+Along the way, we also had help from various suppliers and sponsors that allowed us raise funds and obtain materials to construct the airlock.
+Our team worked hard to assemble the airlock in a mock capsule, reassemble it like we would on Mars, and troubleshoot any problems that arise.

 Putting together various parts of the airlock.

 Our team was fortunate enough to have the opportunity to show the world our design at the International Astronautical Congress (IAC) in October 2018.
 At this event, our captain presented a paper along with a presentation to the International Astronautical Federation (IAF).
 Our team members who represented the team at the IAC had the chance to explore the exhibition, attend technical sessions, meet people in the industry, and much more!